polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

     Then, `v` &#8593; if `w` &#8593;, as this reduces `p` : `w`, with respect to `e`.

-    Increased `v` is expected, and initially keeping `p` &#8595; using the same para-validator set for all parachains ensures [availability]() and
+    Increased `v` is expected, and initially keeping `p` &#8595; using the same para-validator set for all parachains ensures [availability]() and [voting](../learn/learn-polkadot-opengov.md).
-    [voting](../learn/learn-polkadot-opengov.md).
 In addition, despite `v` &#8593; on an `e` to `e` basis, over time, the amount of rewards each validator receives will equal out based on the continuous selection of para-validators.

-    There are plans to scale the active para-validation set in the future
+    There are plans to scale the active para-validation set in the future.

 ## Payout Scheme

 No matter how much total stake is behind a validator, all validators split the block authoring payout essentially equally.
 The payout of a specific validator, however, may differ based on [era points](#era-points), as described above.
 Although there is a probabilistic component to receiving era points, and they may be impacted slightly depending on factors such as network connectivity, well-behaving validators should generally average out to having similar era point totals over a large number of eras.

 Validators may also receive "tips" from senders as an incentive to include transactions in their produced blocks.
 Validators will receive 100% of these tips directly.

 Validators will receive staking rewards in the form of the native token of that chain (KSM for Kusama and DOT for Polkadot).

 For simplicity, the examples below will assume all validators have the same amount of era points, and received no tips.

 ```
 Validator Set Size (v): 4